-The above table reflects that the average increase on rates and service charge tariffs for 2015/2016 in the municipality serviced areas will be 9.24 per cent and 9.06 per cent over the medium-term.
+The above table reflects that the average increase on rates and service charge tariffs for 2016/2017 in the municipality serviced areas will be 8.22 per cent and 8.66 per cent over the medium-term period from 2016/2017 to 2018/2019 financial years.

-Sembcorp tariffs increase is determined in accordance with tariff model stipulated on the Service Agreement Three (3) which takes the current consumer price indexes (CPI) per commodity plus a margin of 3% and other economic factors into account.
+Sembcorp Silulumanzi tariffs increase is determined in accordance with tariff model stipulated on the Service Agreement Four (4) which takes the current consumer price indexes (CPI) per commodity plus a margin of 4.3 per cent and other economic factors into account.

-The municipality should ensure the revision of its electricity tariffs is in line with the National Energy Regulator of South Africa (NERSA) guidelines of 12.20 per cent increase in 2015/2016.
-The recent reapplication by Eskom to have an additional electricity tariff increase of 12.31 per cent in 2015/2016 in addition to the 12.69 per cent approved by Nersa poses a serious financial risk to the municipality.
+The municipality should ensure the revision of its electricity tariffs is in line with the National Energy Regulator of South Africa (NERSA) guidelines of 7.64 per cent increase in 2016/2017 financial year.
 In ensuring the municipal tariffs and fees for services are cost reflective, the following processes will be conducted by the municipality;

-- The water and sanitation tariffs and fees which are cost-reflective (A new water and sanitation cost structure based on the activity based costing system) will be implemented in 2015/2016 resulting in an increase of water tariffs by an average of 36 per cent over the medium-term and decrease in sanitation tariffs by an average of 18 per cent over the next five (5) years. - The electricity cost structure will be reviewed utilising the activity based costing system and the revised cost structure and cost reflective tariffs will be implemented in 2016/2017. - The solid waste cost-reflective tariffs will be implemented in 2016/2017 when a new solid waste cost structure based on the activity based costing system is implemented. - The Licensing function will be subjected to a cost structure review by 30 July 2015 and the agency agreement with the Provincial Department of Safety and Security will be reviewed in order to recovery the full cost of the rendering the services on behalf of the Department through the agency fees.

-(c) The ability of municipality to collect revenue
+- (a) The water and sanitation tariffs and fees which are cost-reflective (A new water and sanitation cost structure based on the activity based costing system) has been implemented in 2015/2016 and tariffs increase in accordance with the model will be an average of 35.7 per cent over the medium-term and decrease in sanitation tariffs by an average of 15,3 per cent over the medium-term. - (b) The electricity cost structure will be reviewed utilising the activity based costing system and the revised cost structure and cost reflective tariffs will be implemented in 2016/2017 financial year. - (c) The cost remodelling of the solid waste services has been finalised in January 2016 however the revision of the tariffs to be cost-reflective has not been done as there has some huge administrative and operational inefficiencies discovered during the remodelling process resulting in approximately revenue of R35 million been lost from 15 000 households not billed for refuse removal services and operation of the Tekwane West Landfill Site.
+And therefore the implementation of cost reflective tariffs for the refuse removal is recommended to be deferred to 2017/2018 financial year. - (c) The ability of municipality to collect revenue